melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Okay... the discussion here is two paragraphs.
 What the heck?
 I can't rally interpret what's going on here.
 Very strange.
 But I like the idea of studying the cumulants.
 Is this easy to do?
 Is it amenable to our model?
 Note the efficacy here is a haploid version of our genetic model although selection is handled slightly differently.

+### Klausmeier, C.A., et al. 2020.
+Ecological limits to evolutionary rescue.
+Phil Trans R Soc B.

+- Review of moving-optimum models: Kopp and Matuszewski and supplements to (this) text
+	- Needed for rescue: populaton phenotype closely tracks environment
+- Missing from the optimum model: density dependence, species interactions, non-quadratic relationships between phenotype and fitness, limits to the niche
+- In continuous models, fitness r is defined by r = r_max - (x-E)^2/(2*s^2) (discrete models have W = e^r)
+	- trait value \bar{x} evolves as product (dr/dx)V_g (for V_g genetic variance) from Lande 1976
+- for constant rate of change, d, environmnt is E(t) = E0 + dt
+	- for x1 = E - \bar{x}, dx1/dt = d - V_g(dr/dx)
+	- equibrium lag has V_g(dr/dx) = d i.e. adaptation rate tracking the environmental change
+		- can derive conditions for persistence from this
+		- although note that a relaxed assumption of constant environmental variance complicates things... see Burger and Lynch 1995
+##### Complication 1: non-quadratic fitness functions
+- Quadratic phenotypic-fitness relationship comes from a Taylor expansion of fitness around the optimum, which isn't guaranteed to hold up when populations are far from phenotypic optimum
+- Osmond and Klausmeier (2017?) show that non-quadratic fitness functions will cause deviaton from expectation (e.g., evolutionary tipping points)
+	- (Fig. 2 - having trouble relating panels b, c)
+	- Will want to check out Cotto et al., 2019 for some of this stuff with stage-structured populations (GODDAMNIT)
+##### Complication 2: population dynamics
+- Some models looking at NDD in moving optimum models: B&L 1995, Polchova et al., 2009, Osmond et al. 2017
+- "Ecological quantitative genetics": N' = r(x,E,N) * N (see Klausmeier et al., 2020, Geritz t al., 1998)
+- Also, trait-dependence on births and deaths (note: not included in our modl)
+- oh my god I'm having a breakdown this shit is important but I just can't follow along with it... my career is over.
+It's over.
+I'm done.
+I'm never going anywhere.
+It's over.
+##### Complication 3: Community context
+- Prior moving optimum models have considered competition and predaton, no mutualisms yet
+- No study of community adaptation yt
+##### Complication 4: limits to the fundamental niche
+- Central assumption of moving optimum models: the fitness landscape doesn't change shape ever
+	- But there may be fundamental limits to how much/far populations can adapt [...]
+	- The shape of the fitness landscape likely depends on environmental variables

+Okay...
+I skimmed part (3) and skipped part (4).
+Good rundown of the moving optimum models.
+Go back to density dependence sections esp. for trait dependence.
+Look at reference for other population types.